Q. How can you tell if the GRC platform you’re considering will support your organization’s needs, now and in the future?

 Building out a road map is important.
 You need to know what you want in two years, in four years.
 You have to make sure that the system can check the boxes of what you’re looking to do short term, long term, and have those questions ready if you’re going through RFP’s or demos.
 Have the answer from the vendors of what you can do today, what’s on your road map or what you’re looking to do in the future.

-Q. OK, you’re at square one, on the front edge of planning a GRC platform.
-What’s the most important thing to take into consideration?
+Q. If you’re at square one in planning for GRC software, what’s the most important thing to take into consideration?

-Q. How easy or difficult is it to prove ROI with Onspring, and how often are you asked to answer that question?
+Q. How easy or difficult is it to prove ROI with Onspring?

-A lot of proving ROI in terms of Onspring might come down to man hours or how long it’s taking somebody to do something today versus what it might take them to do using Onspring.
-I know that the audit program library is something we built out that a couple of teams have used and it provides many benefits.
+A lot of proving ROI in terms of Onspring might come down to man-hours or how long it’s taking somebody to do something today versus what it might take them to do using Onspring.
+The audit program library is something our customers are stating has provided both discipline/organization and time-saving benefits.

-Another ROI benefit: If in your current state, your audit team has to spend time creating work papers manually and then saving them and going back and looking at them, that’s a step that could be easily repeated in Onspring to save a lot of time, and saving time is a big ROI with Onspring.
+If in your current state, your audit team is spending time to create workpapers manually, then saving them to only go back and review again, then it’s worth looking at automation.
+This process flow could be easily repeated in Onspring to save a lot of time, and saving time is a big ROI with Onspring.

 Q. How secure is Onspring?